anthonyharrison/lib4sbom/README.md

 _sbom_type_ indicates the type of SBOM to be generated.
 Valid options are spdx or cyclonedx

 _format_ indicates the format that the SBOM is to be generated in.
-Valid options are Tag, JSON, XML or YAML.
+Valid options are Tag, JSON or YAML.
 If an invalid format is specified, a default format of JSON will be assumed.
 If an unsupported format is specified for the type of SBOM (e.g. Tag or YAML for CycloneDX), a default format is assumed (Tag for SPDX, JSON for CycloneDX)